pbek/QOwnNotes/webpage/src/scripting/methods-and-objects.md

 ::: tip
 The [style.qss](https://github.com/pbek/QOwnNotes/blob/develop/src/libraries/qdarkstyle/style.qss) of
 [qdarkstyle](https://github.com/pbek/QOwnNotes/blob/develop/src/libraries/qdarkstyle)
-might also be a good reference for styles you might want to change.
+might also be a good reference for styles you can change.
 :::

 Take a look at [Style Sheet